What are the treatment options for patients with kidney failure?

 Do double check with them.
 Every country and centre has their own requirements.

-This is to avoid disappointments and getting stuck in limbo when arriving to a foreign country where the dialysis centre cannot dialyse you, causing you to skip your dialysis (which is dangerous), needing to book yourself in a hospital through emergency services so you can be dialyse there, or wasting a lot of time finding a new centre… when you have better things to do when you are overseas.
+This is to avoid disappointments and getting stuck in limbo when arriving at a foreign country where the dialysis centre cannot dialyse you, causing you to skip your dialysis (which is dangerous), needing to book yourself in a hospital through emergency services so you can be dialysed there, or wasting a lot of time finding a new centre… when you have better things to do when you are overseas.

-A very important advice is to look for a trustable (first) and then affordable dialysis centre (there are published lists of international centres on the web), and ask whether your dialysis coordinator, your nurses or your doctor can help you with the preparation, selection of a centre and planning, including helping you getting hold of all the necessary documentation as requested by your holiday dialysis centre.
+A very important piece of advice is to look for a trustable (first) and then affordable dialysis centre (there are published lists of international centres on the web), and ask whether your dialysis coordinator, your nurses or your doctor can help you with the preparation, selection of a centre and planning, including helping you getting hold of all the necessary documentation as requested by your holiday dialysis centre.

-This typically includes a letter written by the doctor with your medical conditions and current health status, list of medications, haemodialysis prescription, dialysis charts, latest laboratory tests or occasionally some other investigations like echocardiogram, etc.
+This typically includes a letter written by the doctor with your medical conditions and current health status, a list of medications, haemodialysis prescription, dialysis charts, latest laboratory tests or occasionally some other investigations like echocardiogram, etc.

 Do check what are the requirements of the foreign dialysis centre or the welcoming country.

-Also remember that on and off haemodialysis therapies performed in a foreign country can be much more expensive than in your country.
+Also, remember that on and off haemodialysis therapies performed in a foreign country can be much more expensive than in your country.